Chart Color Schemes

 Health performance in Bayswater North is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Bayswater North faces significant health challenges as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Bayswater North faces significant health challenges, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~4,759 people), compared to 56.7% in Greater Melbourne.
-The most prevalent medical conditions are mental health issues and asthma, affecting 10.5% and 9.0% of residents respectively.
-However, 66.1% of residents report having no medical ailments, compared to 72.6% across Greater Melbourne.
+Private health cover is relatively low at approximately 51% of the total population (around 4,759 people), compared to 56.7% in Greater Melbourne.
+The most common medical conditions are mental health issues and asthma, affecting 10.5% and 9.0% of residents respectively.
+About 66.1% of residents claim to be completely free from medical ailments, compared to 72.6% in Greater Melbourne.
 Working-age residents have an above-average prevalence of chronic health conditions.
-The area has a higher proportion of seniors aged 65 and over at 19.2%, or 1,787 people, compared to 15.1% in Greater Melbourne.
+The area has 19.5% of residents aged 65 and over (1,815 people), higher than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health